incoresemi/river_core/docs/source/chromite.rst

    - `ncelab`
    - `imc`

-.. note:: The user is advised to ensure all of the above binaries are accessible via the shell that will be running `RIVER CORE`.
+.. note:: The user is advised to ensure all of the above binaries are accessible via the shell that will be running `RiVer Core`.

-When the ``--coverage`` argument is provided to the RIVER CORE compile command, the chromite core is compiled with coverage flags enabled.
+When the ``--coverage`` argument is provided to the RiVer Core compile command, the chromite core is compiled with coverage flags enabled.
 Depending on the settings of the ``functional`` and ``code`` respective coverage metrics are enabled during the simulation of each test.